hikerema/hikerema/README.md

 I'm passionate about technology, data science, and digital communication.
 I love working on projects that automate everyday tasks and streamline workflows, combining my interests in programming and problem-solving.
 My favorite language is Python, and I'm always exploring new ways to use it for automation, data analysis, and machine learning.

 🎓 **I’m a student**
-I'm currently studying Informatics for Digital Communication at the University of Milan.
+I'm currently studying computer science at the University of Milan.
 My academic journey is giving me solid foundations in software development, data management, and the intersection of technology and communication.

 🌱 **I’m currently learning**
 I'm constantly expanding my knowledge in Python, focusing on data management, sentiment analysis from text, and chat-based interaction systems.
 At the moment, I’m also deepening my understanding of cloud services and how to integrate them into scalable solutions.